Sustainscapes/IdentifyingConservationGaps/README.md

 ProductionAreas <- terra::ifel(Subclasses %in% c("Drevet Skov", "INT_AGG", "PGR_out_of_P3"), 1, 0)
 ```

-We then add the Buildup that we read at the beggining of this document.
+We then add the Buildup that we read at the begining of this document.

 ``` r
 ProductionAreas <- terra::ifel(!is.na(Subclasses) & BuildUp == 0, 1, ProductionAreas)